Johan1974/band-name-generator/README.md

-🎸 Band Name Generator
+# 🎸 Band Name Generator in Python

-This is a simple Python program that generates a fun band name based on the city you grew up in and your pet's name.
+A fun and beginner-friendly **Python project** that generates a creative band name based on your personal input.
+This script is perfect for practicing **Python basics**, including user input, string manipulation, and running Python scripts from the command line.

+---

-🧠 How It Works
+## 🧠 How It Works

-The program:
+This simple **Python script**:

-Greets the user.
+1. Greets the user.

-1. Asks for the city they grew up in.
+2. Asks for the city where you grew up.
-2. Asks for the name of their pet.
+3. Asks for your pet's name.
-3. Combines both inputs to suggest a band name.
+4. Combines both inputs to generate a cool band name!

-Example output:
+### ✅ Example Output

 ```
 Welcome to the Band Name Generator
 What is the name of the city you grew up in?